BeatrisIlieva/softuni-courseworks/README.md

     For users who are not logged in, the user icon redirects them to a new page that encourages them to register or log in.

+9. Advanced Product Filtering and Real-time Availability Tracking:

+     When a customer selects a category from the dropdown menu, they are redirected to the chosen category page.
+Here, an advanced product filtering system awaits, allowing users to refine their search further.
+The selection menu not only filters the displayed products based on user preferences but also dynamically adjusts other checkboxes based on the available products.
+A counter is placed next to each checkbox within the Django multiple checkboxes form.
+These counters provide real-time feedback, indicating the exact number of products available for each checkbox selection.

 3. Search:

      The search button allows users to input keywords or phrases, and in real-time, it dynamically displays related products from our extensive database.
 This feature ensures a seamless and efficient browsing experience, helping users find exactly what they are looking for with ease.